 After the lecture period, there is the final case study.
 This case study contains the curriculum of the whole semester.
 The students work individually on this case study which takes place at a predefined place and time (duration: 4h).

-8.149 Course: Materials of Lightweight Construction [T-MACH-105211]
+8.155 Course: Materials of Lightweight Construction [T-MACH-105211]

-Responsible:Dr.-Ing.
-Wilfried LiebigOrganisation:KIT Department of Mechanical Engineering
+Responsible: Dr.-Ing.
+Wilfried Liebig

 Part of: M-MACH-102727 - Materials for Lightweight Construction